preceptress/yarp/readme.md

 ### The YARP Engine.
 Yet Another Realtime Parser.

 There is a lot of cool information on Reddit - but sometimes it can get buried.
-Google Search is overwhelming, a water falls of info, the default Reddit search can take you down a rabbit hole of rabbits holes.
+Google Search is overwhelming, a tsunami of info, the default Reddit search can take you down a rabbit hole of rabbits holes.
 And still not find what you are lookinkg for.

 So I decided to wrangle the Hive.
 There is good info out there.
 It’s just buried.